Mil Mi-24: Peruvian operations (1989–present)

-Gulf War (1991)
+Persian Gulf War (1991)

 The Mi-24 was also heavily employed by the Iraqi Army during their invasion of Kuwait, although most were withdrawn by Saddam Hussein when it became apparent that they would be needed to help retain his grip on power in the aftermath of the war.
 In the ensuing 1991 uprisings in Iraq, these helicopters were used against dissidents as well as fleeing civilian refugees.

 Sierra Leone Civil War (1991–2002)

 Three Mi-24Vs owned by Sierra Leone and flown by South African military contractors, including Neall Ellis, were used against RUF rebels.
 In 1995, they helped drive the RUF from the capital, Freetown.
 Neall Ellis also piloted a Mi-24 during the British-led Operation Barras against West Side Boys.
 Guinea also used its Mi-24s against the RUF on both sides of the border and was alleged to have provided air support to the LURD insurgency in northern Liberia in 2001–03.